-Top 10 Natural Auckland Experiences
+Top 10 Natural Attractions in Auckland

 Islands, beaches, waterfalls and wildlife sanctuaries.

 Auckland: a backpacker’s first stop for their travels in New Zealand… Usually.
-But let’s be honest, backpackers in New Zealand are not here for the cities, so many make the mistake of leaving straight away in search of of the wilderness that New Zealand is famous for!
+But let’s be honest, backpackers in New Zealand are not here for the cities, so many make the mistake of leaving straight away in search of the wilderness that New Zealand is famous for!
 However, if you are staying in Auckland for work or need a quick shot of nature right after landing, then this is the list for you.

 By no means is Auckland all about city life.
 In fact, it has many wonderful natural experiences in close proximity, from superb surf beaches to sanctuary islands.
 If you know what to do and where to go in Auckland, it will be a mighty long time before you get bored.